-Key Themes | Where in the World – our globally connected Island through history Broadening Horizons – our shared responsibilities Broadening Horizons – becoming an active global citizen |
+Key Themes | Global Island – our globally connected Island through history Broadening Horizons – our shared responsibilities and new opportunities Broadening Horizons – becoming an active global citizen |

 Learning Plan and Related Resources